Loyola and Chicago

 - Chicago currently has 2,695,598 residents in its 237 square miles.

 - More than 50 million people visit Chicago each year.

 - Only 59 percent of Chicago residents were born in Illinois, and 21 percent were born in another country.

 - Chicago has 50 wards; 77 neighborhoods; 12,051 police officers; 47,330 fire hydrants; and 5,400 active taxis at any given time.

 Chicago is home to one of the world’s largest:

 - Commercial office buildings (Merchandise Mart)

-- Futures and options exchange (Chicago Board of Trade)
+- Futures and options exchanges (Chicago Board of Trade)